Molmed/Backlin-2017/README.md

 The code should work fine with other versions of R, Python, and package dependencies too but is not _guaranteed_ to do so.
-If you encounter errors please post an issue or a even better a pull-request with a fix.
+If you encounter errors please post an issue or even better a pull-request with a fix.